Fiction

 “What parent would let their teenagers play music there if an unsupervised party in another teenager’s apartment might be part of it?
 If I let anyone else in, I’d have to let Lil in.
 Then you might never let us see each other again.”

-“You could be right about that.”
-It was a statement that shook Miricle to his core.
+Mr. Williams said, “You could be right about that.”
+It was stated quietly, but that reality shook Miricle to his core.
 “And you didn’t want to do that on the sly?”

 “Oh.
 We wanted to, but you’d have found out.”